Nearshore Staff Augmentation: The Ultimate 2025 Guide

 What are the most popular countries for software outsourcing?

-For offshore software outsourcing, India, the Philippines, and countries in Eastern Europe (like Poland and Ukraine) are very popular.
-For nearshore software outsourcing for U.S. companies, countries in Latin America, including Mexico, Colombia, and Brazil, are leading destinations.
+For offshore software outsourcing, India, the Philippines, and countries in Eastern Europe (like Poland and Ukraine) are popular.
+For nearshore software outsourcing for U.S. companies, Mexico, Colombia, Argentina, Brazil, Costa Rica, Chile, and Uruguay are leading destinations in Latin America.